adobe/react-spectrum-charts/README.md

 `react-spectrum-charts` simplifies the charting process, making it accessible to a broader audience, including developers who may not have prior experience in data visualization.
 With just a few lines of code, you can create charts that meet the Adobe design system's standards, enriching your React applications with informative and visually appealing data representations.

 ## Installation

--   Instructions for installing your library.
--   Include code snippets for installation via npm or yarn.
--   Mention any peer dependencies.

 #### npm